2015 News Releases

 The course focuses on driver attitude, knowledge, and behavior.
 Rather than a technical, hands-on driver training program, PRIDE addresses seat belts, crash dynamics, Georgia's teen driving laws, parental influence, and peer pressure.

 The course is free and open to the public, but space is limited and available on a first-come, first-served basis.
-Registration is required by November 5; registration forms are available at suwanee.com.
+Registration is required by Friday, March 13; registration forms are available at suwanee.com.
 A parent or guardian is required to attend with their teen.

 The City of Suwanee Police Department offers PRIDE in cooperation with the Georgia Traffic Injury Prevention Institute.